Anti-Romani sentiment: European Union

 According to a survey conducted by the European Commission in 2015 20% of the respondents would be completely uncomfortable about working with a Roma person, compared with 17% with a transgender or transsexual person and 13% with a Muslim person.

 The practice of placing Romani students in segregated schools or classes remains widespread in countries across Europe.
 Many Romani children have been channeled into all-Romani schools that offer inferior quality education and are sometimes in poor physical condition or into segregated all-Romani or predominantly Romani classes within mixed schools.
 Many Romani children are sent to classes for pupils with learning disabilities.
 They are also sent to so-called "delinquent schools", with a variety of human rights abuses.

 Romani in European cities are often accused of crimes such as pickpocketing.
 In 2009, a documentary by the BBC called Gypsy Child Thieves showed Romani children being kidnapped and abused by Romani gangs from Romania.
-The children were often held locked in sheds during the nights and sent to steal during the days.
+The children were often held locked in sheds at night and sent out to steal during the day.
 However, Chachipe, a charity which works for the human rights of Romani people, has claimed that this programme promoted "popular stereotypes against Roma which contribute to their marginalisation and provide legitimacy to racist attacks against them" and that in suggesting that begging and child exploitation was "intrinsic to the Romany culture", the programme was "highly damaging" for the Romani people.
-However, the charity accepted that some of the incidents that were detailed in the programme in fact took place.
+However, the charity accepted that some of the incidents detailed in the programme actually took place.

-The documentary speculated that in Milan, Italy a single Romani child was able to steal as much as €12,000 in a month; and that there were as many as 50 of such abused Romani children operating in the city.
-The film went on to describe the link between poverty, discrimination, crime and exploitation.
+The documentary speculated that in Milan, Italy, a single Romani child was able to steal as much as €12,000 in a month, and that there were as many as 50 such abused Romani children operating in the city.
+The film went on to describe the link between poverty, discrimination, crime, and exploitation.

 A United Nations study found that Romani people living in European countries are arrested for robbery much more often than other groups.
 Amnesty International and Romani rights groups such as the Union Romani blame widespread institutionalised racism and persecution.
 In July 2008, a Business Week feature found the region's Romani population to be a "missed economic opportunity".
 Hundreds of people from Ostravice, in the Beskydy mountains in the Czech Republic, signed a petition against a plan to move Romani families from Ostrava city to their home town, fearing the Romani as well as claiming their schools would not being able to cope with the influx of Romani children.

 In 2009, the UN's anti-racism panel charged that "Gypsies suffer widespread racism in European Union".
 The EU has launched a program entitled Decade of Roma Inclusion to combat this and other problems.